 sudo cp /etc/fail2ban/jail.{conf,local}

-Now for configuring the local jails.
-I am going to use SSH as an example, mainly due to how common SSH is and the fact that almost everyone needs to do something to stop brute force attacks on SSH*.
+Now for configuring the local jails, which are just (a) script(s) that create the rules fail2ban follows.
+Using SSH ( secure shell) as an example, mainly due to how common SSH is and the fact that almost everyone needs to do something to stop brute force attacks on SSH if you have it open to the internet.
+If you prefer using a different editor, please feel free to use it instead.

 sudo vi /etc/fail2ban/jail.local

-In this file you will want to configure some "Miscellaneous Options", should you find the need, the length of time an IP address has been blocked as well as the how far back in time to look for previous login attempts.
+In this file you will want to configure some "Miscellaneous Options", should you find the need.
+Specifically the length of time an IP address will be blocked by iptablesas well as the how far back in time to look for previous login attempts.
 I personally leave these settings at their default values.

 bantime = 10m